cado-security/product-help/docs/cado-host/deploy.md

 Ensure that the devices on which the scripts will be run have HTTPS access to the AWS S3 endpoint.
 For example: `https://<BUCKET_NAME>.s3.amazonaws.com/`
 :::

-1. Find the Cado Host deployment options on the platform under `Project > Import > Forensic Artifacts > Cado Host`.
+1. Find the Cado Host deployment options on the platform under `Project > Import > Cado Host`.

   ![Import Evidence](/img/import.png)